-As previously outlined by ISD, topics related to climate change have already proven an effective bogeyman in the ongoing "culture war."
+As previously outlined by ISD, topics related to climate change have become a core pillar of the ongoing "culture war."
 "Climate lockdowns," Biden "banning red meat," and Democrats "encouraging eating bugs" have all been effective talking points for conservative influencers battling so-called "woke" liberalism.
 Underpinning these claims is the argument that sustainable policies and initiatives will impinge on the civil liberties of the individual.
 This year, ESG (environmental, social, and governance) investing was one of the most prominent climate-related topics.
 Our analysis suggests ESG investing was given an ideologically charged framing from a network of influential, anti-"woke" actors and became yet another climate-related culture war topic leading up to COP27.